In 1000-800 BC, Ayurveda was divided into 8 branches/specialities, which are known as “Ashtang Ayurveda”, namely-

 In Sanskrit, Vaji means horse, the symbol of sexual potency and performance thus Vajikaran means producing a horse\’s vigor, particularly the animal\’s great capacity for sexual activity in the individual.
 Literally the Vajikaran is not exactly aphrodisiac but the current connotational meaning is same.

-By proper use of these formulations, one becomes endowed with good physique, potency, strength, complexion and sexually exhilarated and potent like an 8-year-old horse.
+As per Charak Samhita, By proper use of these formulations, one becomes endowed with good physique, potency, strength, complexion and sexually exhilarated and potent like an 8-year-old horse.

 “The man who seeks pleasure should resort to Vajikaran, i.e., vilification therapy regularly.
 The Vajikaran bestows contentment, nourishment, continuity of progeny and great happiness.
 The medicines or therapy by which the man becomes capable of sexual intercourse with the woman with great strength like a horse, which endears him to women and which nourishes the body of the person is known as Vajikaran.
 It is best promoter of strength and vigor.”